fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+When your ship has sailed,
+either become a farmer
+or learn how to swim like a dolphin.
+  M.Currier

 better focus does not mean seeing less but seeing less irrelevant things.
   M.Currier

 never come lightly to the empty page
   Stephen King